Our K-5 Style Rain-Gutter & Downspout Installation Quality Standards Page

 All Contractors are required by the CCB in State of Oregon to provide potential clients with a free realistic bid within their geographical area, so you as the Homeowner can feel free to get several quotes to receive enough information and competitive prices to be able to make the best possible choice of whom to hire.

 I encourage you to get several bids to appreciate the advantages I offer.
 I do not claim to be the cheapest per foot out there, but my bids have still come in thousands less than other prominent Gutter Contractors.
-Even if my bid is more than other bids you will be hard pressed to find a better value elsewhere for what you get with our service.
+Even if my bid is more than other bids you will be hard pressed to find a better value elsewhere for what you get with my service.
 Use the information on this web page to help interview other Gutter Contractors.
 Here is a PDF file to print out with a check list of these important details: http://dmr-gutters.com/qs.pdf

 Another important detail you are not likely to get from any other Contractor is how our bid puts a ceiling cost on the project, unless more work is added to the contract, but the final price is usually a bit less than the original quote.
-I will use the measurements I got after the installation is completed to recalculate your cost down to 1/4" of what actually stayed on your house, so you are not paying for the loose measurements listed on my bid, or any cut-off waste.
+I will use the final measurements I get after the installation is completed to recalculate your cost down to 1/4" of what actually stayed on your house, so you are not paying for the loose measurements listed on my bid, or any cut-off waste.
 At the same price per foot you only pay for what remains on your house.
-I have been doing this on each gutter job for the last 20 years.
+I have been doing this on each gutter job for the last 20+ years.
 This detail is even listed on our bid sheet, as shown in the image below.

 You can read more about my thoughts on Ethical Responsibility.

-3. A More Detailed Bid and Presentation:
+3. A Detailed Bid and Presentation:

 Click above to look over my custom gutter bid chart in more detail.